Percy Jeeves

 Percy Jeeves (5 March 1888 – 22 July 1916) was a first-class cricketer from England, playing 50 first-class matches in his career, all but one for Warwickshire County Cricket Club from 1912 to 1914.
 He played one match for the Players against the Gentlemen in 1914.
 Jeeves joined the British Army in the First World War and was killed in action in 1916.
-P. G. Wodehouse named his character Jeeves after him.
+P. G. Wodehouse named his character Jeeves after Percy, after watching him play in a county match at Cheltenham in 1913.

 Cricket career

 Percy Jeeves was born on 5 March 1888 in Earlsheaton, near Dewsbury in Yorkshire, England, United Kingdom.
 He was the son of Edwin Jeeves, a passenger guard for the Lancashire and Yorkshire Railway, and Edwin's wife Nancy Jeeves, née Garforth.
 Percy Jeeves had two older brothers, Thomas and Alick, and a younger brother, Harold.

 Jeeves's family moved to Goole in 1901, when Jeeves's father was transferred there.
 Jeeves played cricket at Goole Cricket Club, and became a professional player at Hawes Cricket Club.
 In 1910, he had a trial with the Yorkshire County Cricket Club.

 In late summer 1910, Warwickshire County Cricket Club secretary Rowland Ryder saw Jeeves playing at Hawes and was impressed.
 Later in 1910, Warwickshire CCC's general committee decided to make Jeeves an offer of engagement for 1911.
 He accepted and moved to Birmingham in 1911.
 A player was required to live in a county for two years before being eligible to play for that county in the County Championship, so Jeeves spent 1911 playing minor matches and working around Warwickshire's Edgbaston Cricket Ground.
 In 1912, he was allocated to Moseley Cricket Club as their professional in the Birmingham League.

 While still qualifying for the county championship, he played his first two first-class matches in 1912 for Warwickshire against the Australian and South African touring teams.
 His first-class debut was on 30 May 1912 against the Australian team.
 In 1913, mainly a fast-medium bowler, he took 106 wickets in first-class matches, at 20.88, and scored 765 runs at 20.13.
 In 1914, he took 90 further wickets.
 In all, he took 199 wickets in his 50 first-class matches at a bowling average of 20.03.

 On 9 July 1914, Jeeves played for the Players against the Gentlemen at The Oval, assisting the Players to victory by taking 4-44 in the Gentlemen's second innings; Plum Warner predicted a bright future for him.
 Jeeves played his last first-class match on 27 August 1914 for Warwickshire against Surrey.
 Jeeves had played 2 first-class matches in 1912, 24 first-class matches in 1913, and 24 first-class matches in 1914.

 In addition to playing cricket, Jeeves also played football and billiards.